 Push back the big guns till all are dead.

-Crushing forests and towns as guns take their toll,
+Crushing forests and towns as the guns take their toll,

-Gone are the chivalry and glamour of war,
+Gone are the romance and glamour of war,

 Replaced by trenches, barbed wire and gore.